Image c/o greghunt.com.au

 - Collaborating with the many businesses and industries now calling for a carbon price – consider joining the Carbon Pricing Leadership Coalition

-- Establishing a national cabinet to develop climate policy
+- Expand the role of the a national cabinet to develop climate policy

 Many of the green recovery proposals are excellent but would only make a significant impact on carbon emissions if all or most of them were implemented.
 Large subsidies to fossil fuels will continue to favour their consumption and make it much harder for all other initiatives to get us to the point where we flatten the emissions curve and start to bring it down.
 Removing the subsidy is vital.
 Only an efficient carbon price can internalise the social costs of fossil fuels and in effect, eliminate the subsidy.